ruthvik-mt/Planto/README.md

 ## Introduction

-Planto is a plant disease prediction and remedy suggestion application.
+Plantiva is a plant disease prediction and remedy suggestion application.
 It leverages CNN to analyze plant images and provide insights into potential diseases and their treatments.

-Planto aims to assist farmers and gardeners by providing a tool to identify plant diseases and suggest remedies.
+Plantiva aims to assist farmers and gardeners by providing a tool to identify plant diseases and suggest remedies.
 The application uses a machine learning model to predict diseases from plant images.

 ## Usage